ILikeHotpott/mysite/README.md

 # mysite
+Hello.
-A management system, including staff, department order, etc management.
+This is a management system, including staff, department order, etc management.
 My first local website as an practical program.